Understanding the Triple Bottom Line in Fashion

 The future of fashion lies in sustainability and ethical practices.
 Fashion companies that prioritize sustainability and equity will lead the industry towards a better future as consumer awareness and regulations continue to grow.

 Product Lifecycle Management (PLM) can significantly enhance a fashion company’s commitment to the triple bottom line—People, Planet, and Profit.
 By optimizing design and production processes, PLM reduces waste and minimizes environmental impact (Planet).
 It improves collaboration across teams, leading to better working conditions and social responsibility (People).
 Additionally, PLM streamlines operations, reduces time-to-market, and increases profitability through cost savings (Profit).
+Brands beginning this journey often start with our overview of how PLM software supports eco-friendly practices across design, sourcing, and production.

 The triple bottom line or tbl is a powerful framework for fashion companies aiming to achieve sustainable and ethical success.
 Fashion brands can succeed by focusing on three key areas: people, planet, and profit.
 By meeting consumer expectations and following regulations, brands can gain a competitive edge in the market.
 Prioritizing ethical and sustainable practices can help brands appeal to conscious consumers, gain a positive impact, and differentiate themselves from competitors.